 The basic premise was that if a car thief saw one of the brightly coloured devices fitted, they’d more than likely move on to the next unlucky vehicle in line.

-This back in the 1980s before car manufacturers started fitting security devices to their vehicles and car theft was a big deal.
+This was back in the 1980s, before car manufacturers started fitting security devices to their vehicles — when car theft was a big deal.

 Police used to provide details to the press (we were the press back then, not the media), showing the number of cars stolen each month across the city, with hot spots singled out.

 Aftermarket car alarms were heavily advertised with a litany of brands promising to protect your pride and joy from the grubby little hands of thieves.

 Names like Cobra, Mongoose, Yellow Light spring to mind, but the level of security offered by these outfits was at best questionable.